yoanmalie/d8-theming-guide/new-theming-layer/README.md

 # The new theme layer

 Drupal 8 comes with a completely new theme layer.
 The most significant change of this new layer is of course **Twig**.
-PHPTemplate was a frustation for front-end developers and was very insecure.
-Before diving into the new theme layer, let's take a closer look at the *old* one and sum up some frustrations and disadvantages
+The old theme layer was a big frustation for front-end developers.
+Before diving into the new theme layer, let's take a closer look at the *old* one and sum up some of these frustrations and disadvantages.

 ## The Drupal 7 theme layer